nodejs/node/doc/api/child_process.md

 variable if passed in `options` object, otherwise `process.env.PATH` will be used.
-To account for the fact that Windows environment variables are case-insensitive Node.js will lexicographically sort all `env` keys and choose the first one case-insensitivety matching `'PATH'` to perform command lookup.
+To account for the fact that Windows environment variables are case-insensitive Node.js will lexicographically sort all `env` keys and choose the first one case-insensitively matching `'PATH'` to perform command lookup.
 This may lead to issues on Windows when passing objects to `env` option that have multiple variants of `PATH` variable.